fightingox1/mario-royale-butons-prototype/README.md

 click the big yellow button the first one you see dont get python 2
 # still just a prototype
-what it does is use arrow keys as input and changes pages up and down when you click it also has a limmit to page numbers so if you are at 1 you cant go down if you are at 50 you cant go up change the limits as much as you want
+what it does is use arrow keys as input and changes pages up and down when you click it also has a limmit to page numbers so if you are at 1 you cant go down if you are at 10 you cant go up change the limits as much as you want it just makes it so you can't go in the negatives but if you would like you can change that